Exercising During Pregnancy

 - help you sleep better by relieving the stress and anxiety that might make you restless at night

 - Prepare you and your body for birth.
 Strong muscles and a fit heart can greatly ease labor and delivery.
 Gaining control over your breathing can help you manage pain.
-And in the event of a lengthy labor, increased endurance can be a real help.
+And if you have a long labor, increased endurance can be a real help.

 - Regain your pre-pregnancy body more quickly.
-You'll gain less fat weight during your pregnancy if you continue to exercise (assuming you exercised before becoming pregnant).
+If you exercised before your pregnancy, you'll gain less fat weight if you continue to exercise now.
 But don't expect or try to lose weight by exercising while you're pregnant.
-For most women, the goal is to maintain their fitness level throughout pregnancy.
+In general, the goal is to maintain your fitness level during pregnancy.

 What's Safe During Pregnancy?

 It depends on when you start and whether your pregnancy is complicated.
-If you exercised regularly before becoming pregnant, continue your program, with modifications as you need them.
+If you exercised regularly before becoming pregnant, continue your program, making changes as needed.

-If you weren't fit before you became pregnant, don't give up!
-Begin slowly and build gradually as you become stronger.
-The U.S. Department of Health and Human Services recommends at least 150 minutes (that's 2½ hours) of moderate-intensity aerobic activity each week for healthy women who are not already highly active or doing vigorous-intensity activity.
+If you weren't fit before your pregnancy, begin slowly and build gradually as you get stronger.
+The U.S. Department of Health and Human Services recommends at least 150 minutes (2½ hours) of moderate-intensity aerobic activity each week for healthy women who are not already highly active or doing vigorous-intensity activity.
+For example, you could do this by walking briskly for half an hour each weekday at lunchtime.

-Before you continue your old exercise routine or begin a new one, you should talk to your doctor about exercising while you're pregnant.
+Before you continue your old exercise routine or begin a new one, talk to your doctor.
 Discuss any concerns you have and know that you might need to limit your exercise if you have:

 - pregnancy-induced high blood pressure (hypertension)